amiaopensource/lenticular/lenticular/README.md

 #### FFmpeg commands to transform input to gray16le

-As currently `lenticuar` does only process `gray16le` content, the FFmpeg commands to transcode in this format are provided.
+As currently `lenticular` does only process `gray16le` content, the FFmpeg commands to transcode in this format are provided.

 ##### Single-image based content